Skip to main content

 Overall shape of a Check

-A fact check defines a rule, comprised of one or more conditions: a combination of facts, operators, and values that determine whether the check emits a passed or failed check result to Soundcheck.
-Required fields include id and rule.
+A fact check (or more commonly, just a 'check') defines a rule comprised of one or more conditions: a combination of facts, operators, and values that determine whether the check emits a passed or failed check result to Soundcheck.

 Note: the id field is a unique identifier for the check.
 It is used to reference the check in tracks and within the Soundcheck UI.
 It must be unique across all checks in your library.

-Here is an example of a basic check (more examples):
+Here is an example of a basic check defined in yaml (more examples):

 id: has_pagerduty_integration_key